jawalsh/z652-Digital-Libraries-FA26/docs/week01.md

 - Library Technology
 	- Norwegian Broadcasting Corporation.
 [Medieval Helpdesk](https://youtu.be/pQHX-SjgQvQ)
 - Digital collection examples
-	- Explore some of IU’s digital collections: <https://libraries.indiana.edu/digital-collections>
+	- Explore some of IU’s digital collections at <https://libraries.indiana.edu/digital-collections> and some [additional examples](digital_collections_examples.md) from other institutions.
-	- You may also browse another digital collection, archive, exhibit, or digital library of your choice.

 ### Tasks